Is Happiness the Goal of Life? What Judaism, Christianity, and Islam Say

 Does the Bible say happiness is the purpose of life?

-What does Islam say about pursuing happiness in this world?
+What does Islam say about pursuing happiness?

 0 Community answers